HIV positive youths send SOS to Buhari over extortion, neglect in treatment centres - Vanguard News Nigeria

 “This is therefore a call to the government of President Buhari to save our souls by redeeming its pledges in funding agreements with partners and releasing the 1% Consolidated Revenue Fund for Health Programs.

-“We call on the Honourable Minister of Health to ensure that his pronouncement of free HIV services is met with quality oversight so that the services are truly free.
+“We call on the Honorable Minister of Health to ensure that his pronouncement of free HIV services is met with quality oversight so that the services are truly free.

 “We also call on the people of Nigeria in this period of elections to use their PVC’s to demand for quality care for adolescents and youth living with HIV.”